capres willow turner is an activist for the new generation | read | i-D

 At 18 years old, Capres Willow Turner had never even been to a protest before, let alone staged one.
-"What do you mean you don't know how many people you're expecting?" gasped a Metropolitan policeman down the phone to her, "you're organising a protest!"
+"What do you mean you don't know how many people you're expecting?" gasped a Metropolitan policeman on the phone with her, "you're organizing a protest!"
 "The whole thing happened so quickly," Capres confesses of the Black Lives Matter march she instigated in London after witnessing a viral video of the horrific murder of Philando Castile by a Minnesota police officer.
-"I had no clue what was going to happen..."
+"I had no clue what was going to happen."

 Text Tish Weinstock